Legends of the Rio Grande

 An adventure of community and sustainability in partnership with the natural world.

-September 4 – December 12, 2020
+September 5 – December 17, 2022

-With a solid foundation of biking and climbing, students will depart on their second expedition by mountain bike.
+With a solid foundation of biking and climbing, students will depart on their second and final New England expedition by mountain bike.
 The route will transect the Piedmont Mountains of New Hampshire and Green Mountains of Vermont, following forest roads, abandoned railroad beds, and single-track trails.
 Along the way, students will focus their study around the local geology and design principles of permaculture.
 They will help on farms in exchange for food, rock climb at several outstanding areas, and end the expedition with a multi-day caving adventure before returning home to Kroka.

 After departing from Kroka, the group will begin an exciting drive across the country.
 Whenever possible, they will follow scenic routes such as the Blue Ridge and Natchez Trace Parkways.
 Camping along the way in beautiful natural areas or with partner organizations, students will explore new ecosystems, open their minds to new landscapes, and contribute physical labor with their hands through service projects.
 Academic work will continue with studies focused on the relationships between humans and the natural world.
 Every day will include some form of adventure, be it a hike, a place to rock climb or a cave exploration.

 The focus of study will be on the history and legacy of colonization in the region that we now know as the border between the US and Mexico.
 Students will learn about the indigenous people who lived on the shores of the Rio Grande before the arrival of European settlers and who still reside in the area today.
-They will study edible and medicinal plants and learn to sustain life in the desert, receiving some of the wisdom of these indigenous groups.
+They will study edible and medicinal plants and learn to sustain life in the desert, studying some of the wisdom of these indigenous groups.
 Students will also wrestle with the complexity on either side of the river and the tensions that run deep along the border.
 As they study the past and experience the present, a seed is planted with a prayer for an imagined future where the river unites, rather than divides, the two countries.
-The group will complete the expedition enlightened, and emerging from the canyons near Del Rio, Texas and the city of Acuña, Mexico.
+The group will complete the expedition enlightened, and emerge from the canyons near Del Rio, Texas and the city of Acuña, Mexico.
 From here, the return journey back home begins.